bx-r0/CTF_Writeups/2019/SwampCTF/We_Three_Keys/README.md

 ![](./brief.png)

 The challenge provides the code used on the netcat server.
-I've redacted some code for legality purposes.
+I've redacted some code for legibility purposes.

 ```python
 #!/usr/bin/env python2